YarikJ/Internet-Shop/README.md

 Main page is at URL: .../{context_path}/shop

-To create default ADMIN user with login "ADMIN" and password "111" use URL: .../{context_path}/inject.
+By default ADMIN user with login "ADMIN" and password "111" is created during schema creation.
 Users with USER role are created during registration on URL: .../{context_path}/registration.

 ## Author